-Space Assignments and Moves
+Space Utilization and Moves

 Employee location information is available in the MySuffolk directory and within employee profiles in Workday.
 Within the Workday Employee Profiles “Overview” section, each employee’s space allocation is now listed in real time.
 MySuffolk lists each employee’s space allocation in the “Directory” which is under the “MyCruiser” tab on the homepage.
 If you discover your information is incorrect or missing, please report this to your manager and fill out the Move Request Form.